 - Form into 8 patties about ¾ inch thick.

-- If baking these burgers in the oven prepare a rimmed baking sheet with tinfoil and a rack lightly coated in cooking spray.
+- If baking these burgers in the oven, preheat to 350 degrees and prepare a rimmed baking sheet with tinfoil and a rack lightly coated in cooking spray.
 Cook for approximately 25 to 30 minutes.
 Flip burgers at about the 15 minute mark and rotate your baking sheet.

 - Oil grill rack, and then grill patties turning over once, until cooked through, about 10 minutes per side.